KNCJ 89.5 FM ... your home in Reno and Sparks for daily classical music, weekend evening jazz and Saturday morning opera.

 Saturday Night Jazz, hosted by northern Nevada's own Dallas Smith and Scot Marshall, airs from 6 to 10 p.m. each Saturday night!

 89.5 KNCJ's program schedule highlights

 - As the audience grows and funding increases, the station management hopes to add more university and local performance broadcasts and other classical and jazz programs.

 - Classical music with live, real-time hosts from American Public Media's C24 service will be broadcast daily, including 24 hours from Sunday night through Friday night, with daytime classical music on weekends.

-- Hourly NPR newscasts keep listeners connected to the world while enjoying the music that is not currently available from any other 24-hour dedicated station on the Reno-Sparks radio dial.
+- Hourly NPR newscasts keep listeners connected to the world while enjoying the music that is not available from any other 24-hour dedicated station on the Reno-Sparks radio dial.

 - From the Top (showcasing the top young classical musicians each week) airs at 7 p.m. on both Tuesdays and Sundays.

 - Sunday Baroque airs from 8 a.m. to noon Sundays